The impact of addressing obstetric fistula on women and maternal health systems.

 CBM Australia is proud of the project achievements and is excited to see what the project team achieves in the second phase of both projects.

-CBM thanks our project partners ECWA Evangel VVF Centre and Survive Fistula Healthcare Foundation.
+CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP) and thanks our implementing partners ECWA Evangel VVF Centre and Survive Fistula Healthcare Foundation.